SoundBoySelecta/de-zc-mage_synced_data/2_docker_sql/README.md

+1.2.1 Welcome to docker
+Used docker many times but for newbies: download docker desktop for associated os, follow instructions for docker hello-world, which if u get working, then docker is working and you just created a small webserver with docker welcome html page.
+Basically understand what docker is, as much as people explain it, my understanding was wrong for a while, it isnt isolated enviroments but isolated processes, it still depends on host os, so obviously as host os crashes everything crashes.
+Versus a vm, if the host os crashes, all vm guest os crashes, however if a guest os crashes other guest os dont crash, there lies an advantage, maybe not so much in cloud instances where there is redundancy.
+One thing I am still researching is the parent layer is said not to neccessarily be an os layer, but some have termed it can be solely bare distributions (collection of files) or libs, that actually feed off host os/kernel.
+Im still not convinced as Ive always see some flavor of linux in STDOUT.

 1.2.2 Ingesting NY Taxi Data to Postgres ingest.ipynb
 To verify the docker postgres image works and for ease of interaction